ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 # Requirements

-These drivers must be installed on the deployment computer/target to function:
+To run the add-on, the following drivers are required on the deployment computer or target:

-- NI VeriStand 2018 or later
+- VeriStand 2018 or later
 - NI RIO 18.0 or later
 ---
 <br>

 # FPGA Specifics

-To use the addon, first create an FPGA VI.
-Use the provided FPGA IP (discussed below) or custom logic.
-Put items of interest to front panel controls and indicators.
-Put waveforms of interest to DMA channels. __It is a requirement to the FPGA code to have an IRQ (address of 30) to control when the FPGA bitfile starts.__ This IRQ only needs to control when DMA read/write operations start.
-Any other code can start whenever it makes sense.
-Below is an example showing DMA, controls, and indicators.
+To use the addon, create an FPGA VI.
+1. Use the provided FPGA IP (discussed below) or custom logic to set up the FPGA code.
+2. Wire items of interest into front panel controls and indicators.
+3. Wire waveforms of interest into DMA channels.
+**Note**: FPGA code requires an IRQ (address of 30) to control when the FPGA bitfile starts.
+This IRQ needs to control when DMA read and write operations begin.
+Other code can start as needed.

+The following image is an example of DMA, controls, and indicators.

 ![Getting Started](./Images/image002.png)